Microservice-API-Patterns/MDSL-Specification/docs/generators/graphql.md

 _Hint:_ Both tools generate the Graphql file into the `src-gen` folder which is located in the projects root directory (Eclipse) or the directory from which the `mdsl` command has been called (CLI).
 Both tools create the directory automatically in case it does not already exist.

 ## Example
-The following MDSL model was outcome of this [blogpost](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html):
+The following MDSL model is featured in this [blog post](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html):

 ```
 API description ReferenceManagementServiceAPI